 Privacy Notice

-In line with the Data Protection Act 2018, the UK General Data Protection Regulation and associated Codes of Practice, Glasgow Kelvin College, as Data Controller, is required to advise students about the use of personal data or information, including sensitive personal information
+In line with the Data Protection Act 2018, the UK General Data Protection Regulation and associated Codes of Practice, Glasgow Kelvin College, as Data Controller, is required to advise students about the use of personal data or information, including sensitive personal information (special category data), which they are asked to provide.

 This information may be used during enrolment on any College course and after such a course has been completed.